jmstjordan/Toy/README.md

 This will expose the user and group information for the default path, which is /etc/passwd and /etc/group.

-To use different different files, pass them in as command line arguments using /usersPath and /groupsPath:
+To use different user/group files, pass them in as command line arguments using /usersPath and /groupsPath:

 ```sh
 dotnet run /usersPath=<ABSOLUTE_PATH_TO_USERS_FILE> /groupsPath=<ABSOLUTE_PATH_TO_GROUPS_FILE>